Establishing Custody (Residential Responsibility) and Visitation (Parenting Time)

 Parents who have never been married to each other may ask a North Dakota State District Court to establish residential responsibility and parenting time to their children.

-This is called an action to establish Parenting Rights and Responsibilities.
+This is called an action to establish Parenting Responsibilities.

-A North Dakota State District Court can establish parenting rights and responsibilities to a minor child when:
+A North Dakota State District Court can establish parenting responsibilities to a minor child when:

-- North Dakota is the home state of the child on the date the parenting rights and responsibilities action starts; or
+- North Dakota is the home state of the child on the date the parenting responsibilities action starts; or

 - North Dakota was the home state of the child within six months before the date the parenting rights and responsibilities action started, and the child is absent from North Dakota but a parent or person acting as a parent continues to live in North Dakota; or

-- North Dakota is not the home state, but a court of the child’s home state declined jurisdiction because North Dakota is the more appropriate forum, and:
+- North Dakota isn't the home state, but a court of the child’s home state declined jurisdiction because North Dakota is the more appropriate forum, and: